Same4254/C--/README.md

 ## Example

 The following is an example program included in the project which demonstrates it can do the basic features set out by the language.
+It's worth noting as well that the entry point to the program is the Main class' constructor.
+For a valid C-- program, there must be a Main class present.

 ```java
 class Animal {